E-ARK-Software/earkweb/README.md

         cd earkweb
         export EARKWEB=`pwd`

-    If the variable is set, it can be used to execute commands explained in this README.
+    If this variable is set, it can be used to execute commands explained further down in this README file.

 2. Create virtual environment (python)